jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

-### Experiment 2 (MNIST)
+### Experiment 2 - MNIST

-Below, we will use PCA to reduce the dimensions of the MNIST ([link to dataset](https://github.com/jytan17/miscellaneous/tree/main/other/data_ml_package_ng))dataset with a relatively large number of features (784 to be exact).
+Below, we used PCA to reduce the dimensions of the MNIST ([link to dataset](https://github.com/jytan17/miscellaneous/tree/main/other/data_ml_package_ng))dataset, which ha 784 features.
 This is a helpful preprocessing stage if we want to use k-means clustering as it does not work well with high dimensional data.

-Note: this is not considered as a form of feature selection as we are transforming high dimensional data into a relatively lower dimension.
+Note: this is not considered as a form of feature selection as we are transforming high dimensional data into a lower dimensional space.

 ```python